qmk/qmk_firmware/docs/cleaning_up_avr.md

 This will cause the final step to take longer, but should get you a smaller compiled size.
 This also disables Action Functions, and Action Macros, both of which are deprecated.
 This will get you the most savings, in most situations.

-From there, disabling extraneous systems will help.
-Eg:
+From there, disabling extraneous systems will help -- e.g.:
 ```make
 CONSOLE_ENABLE = no
 COMMAND_ENABLE = no